Roasted Carrot Harissa Hummus

 Do I need to peel the carrots?

-Not necessarily!
-If your carrots are organic and scrubbed clean, you can leave the skin on—it adds extra fiber and nutrients.
+If your carrots are organic and scrubbed clean, you can leave the skin on.
+It adds extra fiber and nutrients.

 Can I make this ahead of time?